rds8rds/nsl_trainee_program/Presentation/solid and design pattern.md

 The Strategy Design Pattern addresses these challenges by encapsulating each sorting algorithm into separate classes.
 This allows for better organization, code reuse, and flexibility in the system.
 Here’s how the Strategy Pattern helps:

-- Code Reusability:
-  > By encapsulating sorting algorithms into separate strategy classes, you can reuse these strategies across different parts of the system.
-This reduces code duplication and promotes maintainability.
-- Flexibility and Extensibility:
-  > With the Strategy Pattern, you can easily add new sorting algorithms or change existing ones without modifying existing code.
-Each strategy is independent and can be swapped or extended without affecting other parts of the system.
-- Separation of Concerns:
-  > The Strategy Pattern promotes a clean separation of concerns by isolating sorting logic into separate strategy classes.
-This improves code readability, testability, and maintainability.

 Complete Code of the above example: